This Schwinn AD2 Airdyne Exercise Bike is compact, sturdy, and competitively priced. And, as one would expect from Schwinn, its quality is high.

 - Non-stationary arms

-There’s the option of utilizing the Schwinn AD2 Airdyne Exercise Bike to exercise only your upper body and arms.
-The arms cannot be immobilized though.
+The bike’s handles cannot be immobilized.
 If you only want to work your lower body, you will have to rest your hands on your thighs as you pedal.

 Schwinn AD2 Airdyne Exercise Bike Summary

-The originators of wind resistance technology for exercise bikes, while a number of other fitness equipment manufacturers have utilized the technology in the intervening years, Schwinn has remained the market leader in this competitive field.
+Schwinn is the originator of wind resistance technology for exercise bikes.
+Other fitness equipment manufacturers have utilized the technology in the intervening years, but Schwinn remains the market leader in this competitive field.

-Offering both an upper and lower body workout, the wind resistance technology the Schwinn AD2 Airdyne Exercise Bike uses during operation provides infinite resistance for a range of workouts, ranging from very light to exceptionally intense.
+Offering both an upper and lower body workout, the Schwinn AD2 Airdyne Exercise Bike’s wind resistance technology provides infinite resistance for a range of workouts ranging from very light to exceptionally intense.

-The Schwinn Airdyne Bike is excellent value.
-Constructed from top quality material and parts, it comes with a good warranty.
+The Schwinn Airdyne Bike is of excellent value.
+Constructed from top-quality material and parts, it comes with a good warranty.

-Not the right bike for you?
-Click this link to read reviews of other popular upright bikes
+I hope you found this Schwinn AD2 Airdyne Exercise Bike review helpful.
+If it’s not the right bike for you, Click this link to read reviews of other popular upright bikes